Is it safe to purchase a Ballpark E-Guide from this site?

 Why should I buy a Ballpark E-Guide?

 If you are a baseball fan, I sympathize with the feeling you may have that tickets are too expensive, food is pricey and you don’t want to make a wrong decision, and getting to and from the game is an expensive hassle.
 I wrote these guides to help you or the baseball fan in your life save money, time, and aggravation so that you can simply enjoy a ballgame like any American should.
+Or if you have a baseball nut in your life (and who doesn’t?), a Ballpark E-Guide makes for a fantastic gift!

 I have spent many hours researching to help you be armed with this knowledge.
 If you frequently go to games, it should pay for itself many times over.